 Babies are born knowing how to sleep.
 In fact, they spend a lot of the time during pregnancy sleeping.
 We don’t need to teach them to sleep.
 What babies need is a family environment that encourages them to respect their circadian rhythms for optimal health.

-How do I know if sleep education is a good fit?
+How do I know if your holistic sleep support is a good fit?